ismailbozkurt/Dreamer-Wiki/docs/Pwn/Linux/Format String Vulnerabilities/The-Stack-Leak-1.md

 ---
-title: "Part II – Information Disclosure with Format String Attack"
+title: "Part II – Format String Attack"
 description: "Exploring how format string vulnerabilities enable attackers to leak memory using %x, %p, and %s, and how to find stack offsets with trial-and-error and pwntools."
 author: "İsmail BOZKURT"
 date: 2025-08-19